-Getting a good tenant who is going to take care of your property, pay the rent, and not be a constant pain is one of the most critical jobs for OKC property management companies.
+Getting a good tenant who is going to take care of your property, pay the rent, and not be a constant pain is one of the most critical responsibilities of property management companies.
 I’m going to share with you three ways my property management company will screen Oklahoma City tenants.

 Once you have a prospective tenant raise their hand and say, “I want to rent this property” you need to have an application you can get into their hands.
 Our rental application focuses mostly on three things: rental history, their monthly income, and their court records.

 Some OKC property management companies rely strongly on a credit report because it is a strong indicator of how they pay their bills (or not).
-We will sometimes pull a credit report on more expensive rentals ($1,00 per month+).
-On lower-end rentals, it tends to lose it utility.
-However, it doesn’t necessarily show how they will pay their rent.
+Okc Home Realty pulls credit on all prospective tenants, even on low-end rentals.
+They sometimes may contain that extra information.
+It helps to make a good decision.
+However, the credit score doesn’t necessarily show how they will pay their rent.
 Some people will slow pay or no pay on just about anything other than their rent.

-Credit can be an excellent last step in the approval process.
-It provides a meaningful score as to the applicants’ willingness and ability to pay bills.
+A credit check provides a meaningful score as to the tenants’ willingness and ability to pay bills.
 It also shows a long track record of financial behavior, both good and bad.

 One of the other benefits is that it can provide confirmation as to where a prospective tenant claims to have been living.
 Or, it can prove they did not live where they say they had been living.